aws/aws-eks-best-practices/content/security/docs/incidents.md

 This will serve as a warning to cluster administrators not to tamper with the affected Pods/Nodes until the investigation is complete.

 ### Capture volatile artifacts on the worker node
 + **Capture the operating system memory**.
 This will capture the Docker daemon and its subprocess per container.
-[MargaritaShotgun](https://github.com/ThreatResponse/margaritashotgun), a remote memory acquisition tool, can aid in this effort.
 + **Perform a netstat tree dump of the processes running and the open ports**.
 This will capture the docker daemon and its subprocess per container.
 + **Run docker commands before evidence is altered on the worker node**.
     + `docker container top CONTAINER` for processes running.